Concordium/concordium-node-sdk-js/README.md

 Note: you need rustup in order to build rust-bindings (can be installed from [rust-lang.org](https://www.rust-lang.org/tools/install))

-Please ensure that the rust version used is matching the one in the pipeline.yml under .github/workflows.
+Please ensure that the rust version used is matching the one in the `pipeline.yml` under `.github/workflows` path.
-At the time of writing, version is 1.73.
-Use the command rustup override set 1.73, to make sure.
+For example, at the time of writing, version is 1.73.
+Use the command `rustup override set 1.73` to set to a specific version.
-Then, the build:all should run without any issue

 To build the project run